How the order of the loops on your fingers relates to the color order in your braid!

 Right: A, B, C, D blue-grey

-The order on the left hand looks like alternating blue, white, blue, white.
-But in the braid the sequence is white, blue, blue, white, because the B-loop goes first, not the A-loop.
-(B is the first loop that will go over to the other hand, to be followed in the next successive cycle by the loop now on the A-finger).
+As noted above, the finger-order on the left hand looks like alternating blue, white, blue, white.
+But in the braid the order will be white, blue, blue, white followed by four blue-grays, because the B-loop gets braided before the A-loop.
+B is the first loop that will go over to the other hand, to be followed in the next successive cycle by the current A-loop (which by then will have moved to the B-finger), followed by the C-loop, followed by the D-loop, followed by the B-loop of the other hand, etc etc.

 2) Starting set-up for Dan’s second pattern: